 • Performance Benchmarking

-It is the first step takes to identify performance gaps which involve extracting, collecting, analysing and comparing quantitative data such as measures or key performance indicators.
+It is the first step taken to identify performance gaps which involve extracting, collecting, analysing, and comparing quantitative data such as measures or key performance indicators.

 • Practice Benchmarking